ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       Initial conditions

    LAM
-      Limited Area Model, formerly known as the "Stand-Alone Regional Model," or SAR.
-LAM grids use a regional (rather than global) configuration of the FV3 dynamical core.
+      Limited Area Model (grid type), formerly known as the "Stand-Alone Regional Model," or SAR.
+LAM grids use a regional (rather than global) configuration of the :term:`FV3` :term:`dynamical core`.

    LBC
    LBCs